 Employment Outlook and Salary Information

-A report by the U.S. Bureau of Labor Statistics (BLS) projected a 5% growth in employment for industrial engineers, which included human factors engineers, from 2012-2022.
-In May 2014, the BLS reported that industrial engineers had a median annual salary of $81,490.
+A report by the U.S. Bureau of Labor Statistics (BLS) projected little or no change in employment for industrial engineers, which included human factors engineers, from 2014-2024.
+In May 2015, the BLS reported that industrial engineers had a median annual salary of $83,470.
 Good job prospects and competitive pay will continue to draw qualified applicants.